Unknown values in the table of knots: Definitions

 Lenhard Ng~\cite{ng1} has shown that basic bounds for this invariant are strict in the case of 2--bridge knots.
 For all knots with 9 or fewer crossings, Ng~\cite{ng2} has determined the value for both possible orientations.
 In the same paper he has determined the Thurston Bennequin number for prime knots with 10 crossing, except for $10_{132}$ for which the number is unknown with one of the two orientations.
 (A knot and its mirror image might have different Thurston--Bennequin numbers.)

-{\bf Update January 1, 2007} Ng~\cite{ng3} has determined the value for all but five 11 crossing knots. {\bf Update July 7, 2007} Ng, in an update of~\cite{ng2}, has computed the values of the 6 knots of 11 or fewer crossing for which the Thurston-Bennequin number was previously uknown.
+{\bf Update January 1, 2007} Ng~\cite{ng3} has determined the value for all but five 11 crossing knots. {\bf Update July 7, 2007} Ng, in an update of~\cite{ng2}, has computed the values of the 6 knots of 11 or fewer crossing for which the Thurston-Bennequin number was previously uknown. {\bf Update September, 2008} Litherland has computed the values for most unknown cases of 12 crossing knots.
+The remaining cases are: $12n_{41, 119, 120, 121, 145, 153, 199, 200, 243, 260, 282, 310, 322, 351, 362, 368, 377, 403, 414, 425, 475, 523, 549}$. .05in